CompTIA Security+ Exam Notes

 EAP-FAST (Flexible Authentication via Secure Tunneling)

-• Does not use certificates
+• Do not use certificates

 • Replaced LEAP

-The following is RADIUS federation
+The following is the RADIUS federation

 Multiple organizations allow access to one another’s users